On stability of tangent bundle of toric varieties: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the anonymous referee for many useful comments and suggestions that have helped to improve the exposition.
 The first-named author is supported by a J. C. Bose fellowship.
-The second-named author is supported by a research grant from NBHM.
-The last-named author is supported by an SRP grant from METU NCC.
+The second-named author is supported by a SERB MATRICS research grant.
+The third-named author is supported by Narodowe Centrum Nauki 2018/30/E/ST1/00530.
+The last-named author has been supported in part by an SRP grant from METU NCC and a SERB MATRICS grant.